On Confidence Sequences for Bounded Random Processes via Universal Gambling Strategies: Continuous Two-Horse Race and [0,1] -Valued Processes

-\iftit \end{small} \else \fi \end{lemma} \titrevision{We remark that the positive integer $n\ge1$ can be understood as an order of approximation, where a higher order $n$ would result in a tighter lower bound.
+where $f_n(y,b,m)$ is defined in \eqnref{eq:long_eq1}. \end{lemma} \titrevision{We remark that the positive integer $n\ge1$ can be understood as an order of approximation, where a higher order $n$ would result in a tighter lower bound.
 We conjecture that this bound becomes monotonically tighter as $n$ increases, but we do not have a formal proof.
 Our experiments empirically show, however, that using the lower bound with larger $n$ leads to monotonically tighter confidence sequences; see Section~\ref{sec:exp:evolution} and Fig.~\ref{fig:evolution} therein.
 A trade-off in choosing $n$ is discussed in Remark~\ref{rem:tradeoff} below.}

 As alluded to earlier, the form of the \titrevision{(exponentiated)} lower bound leads us to defining an exponential-family distribution $p_n(x;\rhob,\eta)$ over $x\in(0,1)$ with parameters $\rhob\in \Real^{2n-1}$ and $\eta\ge 0$ as